 - Contemplate.
 Come to terms with your current experience of the space.
 “Try to identify sites of pleasure and those that cause frustration and irritation.”
 When you have a fuller understanding of your current experience, you can explore the realm of possibilities for your space.

 - Cleanse.
 Bring your space back to a “clean slate.”
 Remove everything from the room so that you can feel what it is in and of itself.
 Clodagh writes “emptiness lets a room or a space grow and allows you to grow in it.”
 She believes there is a luxury in space that cannot be overlooked.

 - Clarify.
 Become clear on what you want from the space.
-Recognize if you are stuck in the past in relationship to the space, or if you need to revisit your vision for the space and how you want it to feel.
+Recognize if you are stuck in the past in relationship to it, or if you need to revisit your vision for the space and how you want it to feel.

 - Create.
-Once you make your way through the first three phases, you will be ready to begin making the space a true representation of who you are and how you want to live in the space.
-She suggests that you “refer back to these four key words as the project evolves, noting any new thoughts that emerge along the way.”
+Once you make your way through the first three phases, you will be ready to begin making the space a true representation of who you are and how you want to live there.
+She suggests that you “refer back to these four keywords as the project evolves, noting any new thoughts that emerge along the way.”

 Clodagh has a visceral experience of color in her design.
 She writes, “in our search for wellness, we use design like a chef seasoning a dish.
 In emotional design, each color has a specific job to perform to promote feelings of wellness, joy, or harmony.”
 She encourages finding a way to represent each chakra color in the design of a room, even if it’s in a small way.
 “This,” she writes, will bring balance to our energy centers.”